d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-intro.md

 ## Random Search

 Now, we look at the first algorithm to solve our hyperparameter optimization problem: random search.
 The main idea of random search is to independently sample from the configuration space until a predefined budget (e.g maximum number of iterations) is exhausted and to return the best observed configuration.
-The evaluation can be executed sequentially (as we do here) or in parallel (see Section :ref:`sec_rs`).
+The evaluation can be executed sequentially (as we do here) or in parallel (see Section :numref:`sec_rs`).

-We sample the learning rate from log uniform distribution, since it usually changes on a logarithmic scale.

 ```{.python .input  n=7}
 import numpy as np